 git add -A && git commit -m "Update zshrc" && git push

-This is where chezmoi shines.
-You can use Go templates to have different config per machine.
+This is where chezmoi earns its keep.
+You can use Go templates to render different config per machine from a single source.

 First, define your data in ~/.config/chezmoi/chezmoi.toml: